simonmichael/hledger_site/src/index.md

 If you leave one amount blank, it will be calculated automatically.

 Here's an example journal, with comments.
-Transactions are usually ordered by date, with the first one setting starting balances:
+Transactions are ordered by date, and the first one sets starting balances.

 ```journal